WPManageNinja/wpsocialninja-docs/guide/social-reviews/google-configuration-social-reviews-wp-social-ninja.md

 _Google Business Reviews_

 You have successfully managed to get your **Google Business Profile Reviews**.
-Now click to **Create a Template** to display reviews on your website.&nbsp;
+Now click to **Create a Template** to display reviews on your website.

 You can also check out - **[Facebook Reviews](./facebook-configuration-social-reviews-wp-social-ninja)**